Xetibo/ReSet-Doc/sections/literature.typ

 caption: [Function overriding example in Rust])<rust_function_overriding>])

 The output of this program is the regular_function and the second_function after this, both functions get the dummy data 5 passed to it.
-In a real world example, this data could potentially be of the "any" type provided by the any pattern, which would allow plugins to use custom defined types, even with a statically typed language such as Rust.
-Important to note however, is that even with the any pattern, Rust would still break the ABI compatibility, as memory access depends on the size of a type.
+In a real-world example, this data could potentially be of the "any" type provided by the any pattern, which would allow plugins to use custom-defined types, even with a statically typed language such as Rust.
+Important to note, however, is that even with the any pattern, Rust would still break the ABI compatibility, as memory access depends on the size of a type.